scoobyshi/iot-activity/README.md

 ## Quick Start
 For development - `npm run dev`

+For auto reload of file changes during dev (using nodemon and ts-node), use - `npm run start:dev`

 For production - can either use the supplied Dockerfile (which uses pm2), or deploy as a SystemD process.

 # Scope